 The Great Rhode Island Donut Quest

 It was a cold day during stick season in Rhode Island.
-We were in need and adventure, so decided to set out on a quest to find the best donuts in our home state of Rhode Island.
+We were in need and adventure, so we decided to set out on a quest to find the best donuts in our home state of Rhode Island.
 It was much harder than we imagined!
 I had no idea there were so many donuts worthy of the title of Best Donut in Rhode Island.
-To be worth a spot on our Rhode Island Donut Road Trip, the shop had to make small batch, homemade donuts.
+To be worth a spot on our Rhode Island Donut Road Trip, the shop had to make small-batch, homemade donuts.
 Our trip was about 80 miles round-trip.
 We started early because most donut shops close around 2 or 3 pm.
 Some shops have multiple locations, but I chose the one that made the most geographical sense for our journey.
 Which did we think are the best donuts in Rhode Island?
 Which donut shops in Rhode Island were worth the visit?
 Read on to find out and watch our YouTube video below.

 Our Donut Tasting Methods